Applying to Nursing School

 Are you ready to earn your online nursing degree?

 Are you considering a nursing career or wondering how to apply to nursing school?
 Now is a great time to get started.
-According to the Bureau of Labor Statistics (BLS), the number of registered nurse (RN) jobs is projected to grow by 6% from 2021-2031.
-That means the industry could add over 203,000 RN positions.
+According to the Bureau of Labor Statistics (BLS), the number of registered nurse (RN) jobs is projected to grow 6% from 2023-2033.
+That means the workforce could add more than 197,000 RN positions during this timeframe.

 Before beginning your nursing career, you must obtain the right diploma or degree.
 Earning a bachelor of science in nursing (BSN) is one common pathway to entering the nursing industry.
 Candidates interested in advanced positions should consider pursuing a master of science in nursing (MSN) or a doctorate.